Geode CLI

 brew install geode-sdk/geode/geode-cli

-It is recommended that you set up a profile now.
+It is recommended that you set up a profile afterwards.

 Linux

-Once you figure that out, it is recommended that you set up a profile now.
+Once you figure that out, it is recommended that you set up a profile afterwards.

 Profile Setup